 - Ineffective or unethical vendor selection process (incl.
-TPDD process) (Step 1, 2, 3) - Transaction with sanctioned parties (Step 1, 3)
+TPDD process) (Step 1, 2, 3) - Transaction with sanctioned parties (Step 1)

 - Screening of potential suppliers by Procurement (or designee) based on the criteria required by Procurement, Sustainability, and Compliance including Sanctions and Third Party Due Diligence, must occur prior to entering into a transaction or adding a supplier in the supplier master data or approved supplier list.
 Upon Request - 2.
 Review of supplier performance by Procurement must occur for critical and strategic critical criteria (including suppliers with high ESG impact) with suppliers not meeting the requirements being flagged as disqualified until action plans are completed, or the supplier is blacklisted if there are ongoing issues.
-Annual - 3.
-Supplier qualification must be updated at least on annual basis for critical and strategic suppliers (including suppliers with high ESG impact) Annual
+Annual - Supplier qualification must be updated at least on annual basis for critical and strategic suppliers (including suppliers with high ESG impact).
+Annual

 - There are clear rules based on purchasing categories to identify vendors that are required to go through a qualification process.
 Qualification is performed in line with the Code of Business Conduct for Suppliers, Data Universal Numbering System (DUNS) requirements, and certification such as International Organization for Standardization (ISOs).
 (Step 1) - All service suppliers that represent the company to a government agency, official or owned-enterprise to be screened compliant with the Third Party Due Diligence Directive (TPDD) before inclusion in the supplier master data.
 (Step 1) - Before adding a new supplier in countries designated as having a sanctions risk (Legal & Compliance intranet portal/sanctions), obtain a sanctions screen (or exemption) from local or regional compliance.
 Sanctioned entities or individuals cannot be added to the supplier master data.
-Sanctions and Export Controls Directive (Step 1) - Supplier qualification should include the following: Health and Safety, Human Rights and Labor, Environment and Bribery and Corruption criteria, as defined in the Sustainable Procurement
+Sanctions and Export Controls Directive (Step 1) - Supplier qualification should include the following: Health and Safety, Human Rights and Labor, Environment and Bribery and Corruption criteria, as defined in the Sustainable Procurement Management Standard, the Sustainable Procurement Directive, Commercial (financial health of the supplier);

-- Management Standard the Sustainable Procurement Directive, Commercial (financial health of the supplier); Technical (goods and services as defined by category teams) and on-going performance evaluation.
-(Step 1,2) - In case of poor performing suppliers, the Category Manager agrees with the supplier on a corrective action plan; if this corrective action plan is not followed or not efficient, the supplier is blacklisted.
+- Technical (goods and services as defined by category teams) and Management & Tracking to on-going performance evaluation linked to a Claim Management and Consequence Management processes.
+(Step 1,2) - In case of poor supplier performance or repeated unsolved claims, the Category Manager agrees with the supplier on a corrective action plan; if this corrective action plan is not followed or not efficient, the supplier is blacklisted.
 (Step 2) - During the ongoing qualifications, supplier performance is periodically assessed for at least critical and strategic criteria (including suppliers with high Environmental, social, and governance (ESG) impact) and any supplier that does not meet the requirements must be flagged as disqualified and consequent management applied (ex. replacement).
 (Step 2,3)

-Link to: Procurement Policy, Third Party Due Diligence Directive (TPDD), Sustainable Procurement Directive, Sustainable Procurement Management Standard and Legal & Compliance intranet portal/sanctions
+Link to: Code of Business Conduct for Suppliers Procurement Policy, Third Party Due Diligence Directive (TPDD), Sanctions and Export Controls Directive, Sustainable Procurement Directive, Shipping Directive, Sustainable Procurement Management Standard and Legal & Compliance intranet portal/sanctions